keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 ## Motivating Monads

 Functors give you `map()` so that you may consume a term from a single context.
 Applicatives give you `pure()` and `ap()` so that you may consume terms from two or more contexts in parallel.
-But what if you want to sequence consumption of contexts?
-Functors for example will only ever operate in the scope of a single context and Applicatives only consume from two contexts in parallel, reducing them into one.
-At no point do Functors or Applicatives themselves allow you to alter the state of the context.
+But what if you want to sequence consumption of terms?
+Functors for example will only ever operate in the scope of a single context, and Applicatives only consume from contexts in parallel.
+Neither Functors nor Applicatives allow you to alter the state of the context such that downstream operations are dependent upon them succeeding.

 Concretely, at some point in your program you will want to write code that operates against the result of a previous operation and decide whether to continue: